SyncholisticMG/gh/chapter3/founderBeings.md

 This started the Lemurian wars some fifty-five million years ago.
 The first timeline paradox occurred at this time.
 It started negative time travel in many solar systems across the galaxy.
-This resulted in an counter-creational event.
+This resulted in a counter-creational event.
 This set everything back to the beginning.
 The Lemurians tried it a second time.
 They created another counter-creational event.